|Get Atlanta BeltLine updates right in your inbox!|

 Why is the Atlanta BeltLine Important to the Region?

 The Atlanta BeltLine represents a new framework for the region’s growth, centered on Transit Oriented Development, an unprecedented expansion of park land and public spaces, and vital expansion of the regional transit and transportation network.
 As a major new transportation corridor with direct connections into downtown and midtown, the Atlanta BeltLine provides critical first and last mile connectivity.
 With links to the existing MARTA system and other transit services from outlying suburban communities, the transit component of the Atlanta BeltLine is critical for long-term transportation initiatives benefiting everyone in the entire metro Atlanta region and beyond.

 When Will the Atlanta BeltLine be Completed?

 The Atlanta BeltLine is already here – with more to come!
-Four trail segments are open, four spectacular new or renovated parks are now open for public enjoyment, and new affordable housing is making it easier to live along the corridor.
-The Atlanta BeltLine Running Series and Art on the Atlanta BeltLine are now can’t miss events, energizing and enlivening the community.
+Four trail segments are open, six spectacular new or renovated parks are now open for public enjoyment, and new affordable housing is making it easier to live along the corridor.
+The Atlanta BeltLine Race Series and Art on the Atlanta BeltLine are now can’t miss events, energizing and enlivening the community.
 Much work remains, however, and it will occur in phases through 2030.
 Exciting new things happen every day along the Atlanta BeltLine!

 - See what’s already happened with our Project History